November 14, 2024

 Hotels for Trees is a charity that contributes directly to a greener hotel world.
 A hotel world in which one new tree is planted each time a hotel guest chooses to skip the daily room cleaning.
 Hotels for Trees has been active in Australia since 2023.
 Globally, the organisation has planted more than 450,000 trees since establishment in 2021.

 Sometimes there are really simple things everyone can do to reduce their carbon footprint.
 When staying at a hotel, choosing to skip the room cleaning and having a tree planted instead, is one of those things.
 Less cleaning means less emissions, and by planting a tree we increase the planet’s capacity to deal with climate change.
-We guarantee that trees donated by Australian hotels are planted in Australia, and we are very excited to now work with Fifteen Trees to ensure a true local impact for our partner hotels in Victoria and Tasmania.
+We guarantee that trees donated by Australian hotels are planted in Australia, and we are very excited to now work with Fifteen Trees to ensure a true local impact for our partner hotels in Victoria.

 Hugo van Roermund | Manager | Hotels for Trees Australia

-Sunshine Reserve, VIC | 500 trees | 2024
+Sunshine Reserve, VIC | 760 trees

-Over the course of spring, the Sunshine Reserve Conservation Group along with 40 volunteers (ranging in age from 2 to 90) planted 500 native trees, shrubs and grasses which were generously donated by Hotels for Trees.
+Over the course of spring, the Sunshine Reserve Conservation Group along with 40 volunteers (ranging in age from 2 to 90) planted 760 native trees, shrubs and grasses which were generously donated by Hotels for Trees.

 Tree planting volunteers